Facebook Pixel Tracking

 While a uniform is not required, for safety reasons, there is a dress code.
 This will be covered during Field Day, but a few examples include: no open-toed shoes, no hoodies with strings, and no shorts.

 CNC students must be able to complete certain activities.
-Below are some of the functional abilities.
-If you are concerned with your ability to meet these or want a full list of the functional abilities, it is important to talk with your advisor early.
+Below are some of the technical standards.
+If you are concerned with your ability to meet these or want a full list of the technical standards, it is important to talk with your advisor early.
 More information will be shared during the Field Day, this includes acknowledgement that you are able to perform the activities.

 • Keep or regain balance, or stay upright in when in unstable position